Breast Cancer: Warning Signs and How Do You Minimise Your Risk?

 Ideally, you should consult a doctor if you spot any change in your breast.
 This can range from an unusual pain that doesn’t go away or any type of discharge.

-The following signs are indicative of changes in your breast and possible symptoms of breast cancer which need immediate attention.
+The following signs are indicative of changes in your breast and possible symptoms of breast cancer that need immediate attention.

 - Change in the size, shape or appearance of the breast